antaww/BFruits/README.md

-# BFruits - The fruits slicer hahaEZ#instalockreyna#hardstuckbronzetroisineveryriotgame#shockdart
+# BFruits - The fruits slicer